olksndrdevhub/starnavi_test_easynet_api/README.md

 ## Authentication:

 For Authentication you need to get JWT Access/Refresh Tokens.
-Of course you need to have previosly registered account.
+Of course you need to have previosly registered account [go to create account endpoint](#creating_account).
 You need send POST request to `http://localhost:8000/api/v1/token/` endpoint with your username and password in request body:
 <pre>
 {
     "username":"your_username",